Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 This time, we'll add training part as WebApp (e.g. [streamlist](https://streamlit.io/)) as Cloud ML.
 [This blog](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) helps to implement the following.

-1. Train with Jupyter notebook (JN) manucally as explained in TFLm webpage
-2. Convert JN to a WebApp with streamlit
-3. Observe Hello world output on a WebApp
+1. WebApp installs a TinyML in Hello
+4. Put WebApp and Hello respectively in a container within docker-compose, connecting via simple TCP via [netcat](https://quickref.me/nc)
+   - Let a "Hello world" container send data to a WebApp container via simple TCP via [netcat](https://quickref.me/nc)
+7. Observe & display "Hello world" prediction on WebApp GUI at real time
-4. Add acceptance test & coverage
+8. Add acceptance test & coverage for the above
-5. Dockerize the above all, except Jupyter notebook
+9. make sure Dockerization of the above all, except JN. (docker-compose?)
-6. Hook a PR in CI / CD with Github workflow
+10. Hook a PR in CI / CD with Github workflow
-7. Display the result on Github page
+11. Display the CI result on Github page

 # Sprint 0